Note: To search for Hearing Details for a specified Case, click HERE.

 Once an individual or firm is declared a bankrupt, their property will be vested in a court-appointed trustee, who will manage the bankrupt's financial affairs.

-You can file a bankruptcy application for yourself (for the court to declare yourself a bankrupt), or against another party who owes you money.
+You can file a bankruptcy application for yourself (for the court to declare you a bankrupt), or against another party who owes you money.

 Who is involved in a bankruptcy case